Big Trucks for Baby Fish

 The Ancil Hoffman Habitat Restoration Project will recreate spawning and rearing areas by constructing new gravel beds in the river and carving a new alcove to protect juvenile fish.
 Project teams will add large woody material and plant riparian trees and bushes in the alcove, creating places for young fish to feed, grow, and hide from predators.

-The project is expected to begin in late August and finish by late October, before anadromous Chinook salmon return in high numbers from the Pacific Ocean to the Lower American River.
-Crews may be on-site Monday through Saturday from 6 a.m. to 6 p.m. (noise starting at 7 a.m.) with in-river work occurring only on weekdays (and not on Labor Day).
+The project is expected to finish by late October, before anadromous Chinook salmon return in high numbers from the Pacific Ocean to the Lower American River.
+Crews may be on-site Monday through Saturday from 6 a.m. to 6 p.m. (noise starting at 7 a.m.) with in-river work occurring only on weekdays.

 - Read the Fact Sheet with Map